zacharee/SamloaderKotlin/README.md

 Note: Pay special attention to formatting arguments.
 Numbers inside curly brackets (e.g., `{0}`, `{1}`) should be kept as-is as they will be replaced with text during the application's runtime.

-If your translation includes single quotes ('), use two single quotes in a row ('', not ") instead.

 Note: Make sure to keep any other formatting characters as-is (e.g., `\n` should stay as `\n` and `%%` should stay as `%%`).

 ## Translators: